Healthdirect Free Australian health advice you can count on.

 How much physical activity do older people need?

-You should aim for about 30 minutes of moderate-intensity physical activity every day.
-Moderate-intensity exercise should make you feel a bit breathless, but you should still be able to talk comfortably.
+Try to get about 30 minutes of moderate intensity physical activity every day.
+This should make you feel a bit breathless, but you should still be able to talk comfortably.
+Short sessions, such as walking for 10 minutes 3 times a day, are just as effective.
+If you're just starting, begin slowly and build up over time.

 What types of exercise should older people be doing?